story

 Admissions .
 Financing Your Education

 We understand that paying for college is not easy.
-At the Cleveland Institute of Art, we pride ourselves in offering a personal touch to a potentially confusing process—financing your education.
-We are ready to clarify tricky topics, answer questions, discuss any concerns regarding your ability to afford CIA, or consider special financial situations.
+At the Cleveland Institute of Art, we pride ourselves in offering a personal approach to finance your education.
+We are ready to answer questions and discuss any concerns regarding your ability to afford CIA, or consider special financial situations.

-Our financial aid counselors are committed to helping you find ways to close the gap between the cost of attending the Institute and your ability to fund this education.
-We will work with you to craft a personalized financial aid package that combines any available Institute-sponsored aid, federal aid, scholarships, loans, and work study programs.
+Our Office of Financial Aid is committed to helping you find ways to close the gap between the cost of attending CIA and your ability to fund this investment in your future.
+We will work with you to craft a personalized financial aid package that combines College-sponsored aid, grants, scholarshipsloans, and work-study programs

 As you begin to make important choices, keep in mind these numbers: